Home > Mobile Resources

 The number of available apps is enormous and growing every day!
 Here are some noteworthy products (many of which have been used in NOVA classes) recommended by faculty, staff, and administrators, as well as students.

-Here are just some of the features we are working on:
+Here are just some of the features available:

-ELI will launch the @ELI App in spring and we want to hear from you.
-Email us at firstname.lastname@example.org and tell us what features you would like to see included on a mobile app designed specifically for online students.
+We want to hear from you!
+Email us at email@example.com and tell us what features you would like to see included on a mobile app designed specifically for online students.

 If you have a smart phone, Android phone, iPhone or iPad, you should have created a Passcode that acts as a password to allow access to your phone (and is required if you link to college email).
 On a iPhone or iPad, it is just a four digit number.
 You set it up under the Settings icon.
 You can even set up how quickly it comes on to protect your phone when the phone is inactive.
 You would be amazed at how much personal information is on your phone that would put you at risk if the phone is lost or stolen.
 A Passcode helps protect you.